awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

    sudo ./install-dlr.sh
    ```

     This package contains an `examples` directory that contains several files you use to run this tutorial\.
 This directory also contains version 1\.2\.0 of the AWS IoT Greengrass Core SDK for Python\.
-You can also download the latest version of the SDK in the AWS IoT console\.
+You can also download the latest version of the SDK in the AWS IoT Core console\.

 ## Step 3: Create an Inference Lambda Function<a name="ml-console-dlc-create-lambda"></a>